-You can also create a ring of charcoal around the bottom, placing the meat on the inside.
+You can also create a ring of charcoal around the bottom, placing the meat inside.
 Whatever your preference, try not to have the meat directly above the coals.

-Adding The Wood Chips to Your Smoker
+Adding Wood Chips to Your Smoker

-Common types of smoking woods include Hickory, Pecan, Maple, Cherry and Mesquite.
-Do a bit of research before selecting your wood, as certain flavors pair better with different meats.
+Common types of smoking woods include Hickory, Pecan, Maple, Cherry, and Mesquite.
+Do some research before selecting your wood, as certain flavors pair better with different meats.

 Best Types of Wood Chips for Smokers

 Soaking the chips merely adds a “delay” before they start to smoke since they now have to dry out before they ignite.
-Regardless, soaking the chips will help add a little moisture into the process, so it can’t hurt.
+Regardless, soaking the chips will help add a little moisture to the process, so it can’t hurt.

 Managing The Temperature in Your Smoker

 To regulate your temperature, use the dampeners on the smoker.
-Most models have a dampener at the top and bottoms.
-Opening the top dampener allows air to escape and this can be left a bit open through most of the smoking process.
+Most models have a dampener at the top and bottom.
+Opening the top dampener allows air to escape, and this can be left a bit open through most of the smoking process.

 Depending on the size and model of your smoker, you will need to add more charcoal and wood chunks throughout the process.
 This is why you have extra charcoal ready to go in your chimney.
 As needed, add more lit charcoal and soaked wood chunks into the smoker.